TanStack/query/docs/guides/mutations.md

 If you persist offline mutations with the [persistQueryClient plugin](../plugins/persistQueryClient), mutations cannot be resumed when the page is reloaded unless you provide a default mutation function.

 This is a technical limitation.
 When persisting to an external storage, only the state of mutations is persisted, as functions cannot be serialized.
-After hydration, the component that triggeres the mutation might not be mounted, so calling `resumePausedMutations` might yield an error: `No mutationFn found`.
+After hydration, the component that triggers the mutation might not be mounted, so calling `resumePausedMutations` might yield an error: `No mutationFn found`.

 ```tsx
 const persister = createSyncStoragePersister({